 To remove some of these pollutants from the air, run your air conditioning system or the fan-only mode of your air conditioner to filter some of the particulates out of the air.
 Change your air conditioning filters regularly and keep air ducts clean.
 In addition, consider using a HEPA air purifier in your nursery, such as the Austin Air Baby's Breath Air Purifier, to help remove tiny allergen particles and airborne chemicals from your baby's breathing space.

-When your baby's nursery is either too hot or too cold, it will make it much more difficult for him or her to fall asleep–and stay asleep.
+When your baby's nursery is either too hot or too cold, it's much more difficult for him or her to fall and stay asleep.
 Typically, newborns have a more difficult time staying warm, so it is imperative that your baby’s environment stays at a comfortable sleeping temperature.
 Consider using a dedicated air conditioner in your baby's nursery, such as a portable air conditioner or a window air conditioner, if you have trouble maintaining a cool temperature in the space.
 Alternatively, use a portable heater with child safety features if your nursery has a tendency to be too cold.

 Many nurseries are too humid in the summertime, which can spawn musty odors and mold problems, encourage the spread of dust mites and other pests, and contribute to an overall clammy feeling.
 Conversely, winter air, which is often too dry, can lead to bloody noses, sore throats, dry skin, respiratory issues—and an overall uncomfortable feeling for your baby.
 Keep baby’s room comfortable year-round by maintaining the EPA's recommended indoor humidity level of 45 to 50 percent.